bbauska/LFS171x/README.md

 You can learn more about the potential advantages of using blockchain solutions for education from the following article: [20 Ways Blockchain Will Transform (Okay, May Improve) Education.](https://www.forbes.com/sites/tomvanderark/2018/08/20/26-ways-blockchain-will-transform-ok-may-improve-education/?sh=2f3d475a4ac9)

 <h3>Education Case Study: Sony Global Education</h3>
-We've all experienced the process of enrolling in higher education or applying for a skilled job - no two applications are the same, as each institution uses their own individual application and validation processes.
+We've all experienced the process of enrolling in higher education or applying for a skilled job - no two applications are the same, as each institution uses their own individual application and validation processes.<br/>

 Similarly, the credentials we must have when applying each require different validation process as well.